-Entertainment Weekly that Fisher wrote some of the funniest lines in The Last Jedi.
-And you don't have to imagine which lines are hers because Johnson revealed that Fisher had a hand in crafting some of her most memorable scenes in her final film.
+Entertainment Weekly that Fisher wrote some of the funniest lines in And you don't have to imagine which lines are hers because Johnson revealed that Fisher had a hand in crafting some of her most memorable scenes in her final film.
 Specifically, Fisher came up with the joke about Leia's hair when she reunited with Luke for the first time.
 “That was her,” Johnson said.
 “That was a Carrie Fisher line.
 Of course it was.”
-Of course, that's far from the only thing Carrie Fisher has written over the years.
+Of course, that's far from the only thing The Last Jedi.
+Carrie Fisher has written over the years.

 touching exchange between Leia and Admiral Amilyn Holdo, in which she urges Holdo to say a line she's said many times before, "May the force be with you": “You go, I’ve said it enough."
 But it's no surprise Fisher was so helpful to Johnson considering the fact that she was a successful script doctor in the '90s, something she says sort of happened by accident.
 "I would rewrite my parts if I did little parts too," she told The New Phoenix Times in 2008.
 "I rewrite the dialogue.
 That’s sort of how I got to do it."

 While script doctors are brought in to help improve a script, whether it's by adding a few jokes or re-working major plot points, they often go uncredited and unacknowledged.
 This was the case for Fisher.
 But her knack for re-writing shouldn't go ignored — especially since some of your favorite films might have been touched by Fisher's deft scriptwriting hand.
 And it's about time you knew that.

-1. 'Postcards From The Edge' (1990)
+1 'Postcards From The Edge' (1990)

 To tell the (slightly) dramatized version of her own life with her Hollywood mother — based on her 1987 semi-autobiographical novel of the same name — Fisher didn't hold back about her addictions.
 The film covers the funnier side of trying to restart your career after getting clean, especially when you're doing it

-It was Postcards From the Edge that got her the job script doctoring In 2008, Fisher told The Phoenix New Times that director Steven Spielberg brought her in because they "wanted me to rewrite Tinkerbell's part," which was played by Julia Roberts.
+Postcards From the Edge that got her the job script doctoring In 2008, Fisher told Hook.
+The Phoenix New Times that director Steven Spielberg brought her in because they "wanted me to rewrite Tinkerbell's part," which was played by Julia Roberts.
 This was mostly supposed to be her comedic dialogue, "but if Tinkerbell interacts, you're writing scenes."
 So if you enjoyed this new take on Tinkerbell, you know who to thank.

 It's also the film she thanks for launching her script doctor career, despite disliking the movie.
 While she liked working with Spielberg on the project, she told

 Yes, Fisher put her stamp on the threequel of this buddy cop comedy starring Mel Gibson and Danny Glover.
 She is an uncredited script doctor of the film, which went through multiple re-writes.
 Slash Film reported that

 Bette and Joan before Ryan Murphy stepped in to serialize their feud.
 This movie was fiction, but that doesn't mean there wasn't some fact in that.
 Fisher used her mom's own public feud with Taylor over husband (and Carrie's dad) Eddie Fisher as fodder for this funny film, which shows that she was never afraid to take the horrible and make it hilarious.
+5 'Sister Act' (1992)

 Sister Act, but Whoopi Goldberg?
 Not so much.
 According to Entertainment Weekly, Fisher was asked to work on Goldberg's dialogue by Goldberg, but Fisher actually ended up saving the production after Goldberg reportedly got into a fight with Disney Studios chairman Jeffrey Katzenberg over the casting of her love interest.